dumbmatter/fakeIndexedDB/README.md

 ## Potential applications:

+1. Use as a mock database in unit tests.

-1. Use the same API in Node.js/io.js and in the browser.
+2. Use the same API in Node.js/io.js and in the browser.

-2. Support IndexedDB in old or crappy browsers.
+3. Support IndexedDB in old or crappy browsers.

-3. Somehow use it within a caching layer on top of IndexedDB in the browser, since IndexedDB can be kind of slow.
+4. Somehow use it within a caching layer on top of IndexedDB in the browser, since IndexedDB can be kind of slow.

-4. Abstract the core database functions out, so what is left is a shell that allows the IndexedDB API to easily sit on top of many different backends.
+5. Abstract the core database functions out, so what is left is a shell that allows the IndexedDB API to easily sit on top of many different backends.

-5. Serve as a playground for experimenting with IndexedDB.
+6. Serve as a playground for experimenting with IndexedDB.

 ## License